 4. Pose for obligatory selfies in Millennium Park

-Adjacent to the park is Maggie Daley Park, a 20 acre park with a playground, climbing wall, mini golf, tennis courts, and a skating ribbon.
-Teens are never too old to explore the park!
+Adjacent to the park is Maggie Daley Park, a 20-acre park with a playground, climbing wall, mini golf, tennis courts, and a skating ribbon.
+In Chicago, teens are never too old to explore the park!

-5. Try an Escape Room challenge with your teen
+5. Try an Escape Room

 There are several Escape Rooms in downtown Chicago.
 Typically each challenge requires “teams” to solve a themed puzzle in a set amount of time (usually an hour).

 6. Head up high for the ultimate Chicago views at 360 CHICAGO or the Skydeck

 There are two different ways to see the city from some of the tallest buildings in downtown.
 360 CHICAGO is located 1000 feet above Michigan Avenue in the John Hancock building, some 94 floors above street level.

-Skydeck is located on the 103rd floor of the Willis tower, the tallest building in the Western Hemisphere.
-This is where visitors come for the “Ledge”, glass boxes that extend outside of the building providing 360 degree views of the city.
+Skydeck is located on the 103rd floor of the Willis tower, one of the tallest buildings in the Western Hemisphere.
+This Chicago observation deck is where visitors come for the “Ledge”, glass boxes that extend outside of the building providing 360 degree views of the city.

 7. See how Chicago was built on an Architecture River Cruise

 The Chicago Architecture Foundation leads a tour on the Chicago River that’s consistently voted one of the top tours in the city.

-8. Go for a high speed Lake Michigan cruise on the Seadog
+8. Go for a high-speed Lake Michigan cruise on the Seadog